Ecotrust/forestplanner/README.md

 # Forest Scenario Planner
 ## An Online Tool for Forest Management Scenario Planning

-Ecotrust is developing online software that will give all Oregon and Washington land managers forest managment scenario planning capacity.
+Ecotrust is developing online software that will give all Oregon and Washington land managers forest management scenario planning capacity.
 They will be able to visualize alternative management scenarios on their lands and receive immediate feedback on how thier decisions might pay off in terms of timber harvests and financial returns, as well as public benefits like carbon storage and ecosystem services.

 ### Using the Scenario Planning Tool
 * Identify their properties on an interactive map